Virgin Media One: September 1998 – July 2000

 The original logo and design for the channel were devised by Dynamo.
 In the lead-up to the network's launch, TV3's logo was unveiled during promotion ads on RTÉ and TG4.
 The logo consisted of a redesigned number 3.
 The upper half of the 3 was separated from the lower half; the two halves came together to form two swooshing arches that would form the 3.
 There were a number of different idents from September 1998 to July 2000 including 'Bubbles', 'Camera Lenses', 'Robot', 'Umbrella', 'Fan', 'Planets', 'Children's Toy', 'Bumper Cars' and 'Roller-Coaster'.
 Each of the idents would end with a girl whispering the word 'three' a number of times.

 July 2000 – September 2003

 In July 2000, TV3 developed new idents.
 The new idents removed the words 'TV' and 'three' from beneath the stylized 3 logo.
 The project was directed by Dynamo's creative head of broadcast media, Brian Williams.
 These were TV3's first idents to feature live action – actors would be seen in the background of the logo doing various day-to-day activities with the 3 logo spinning around to reveal itself.
-In 2001, some of these idents would have characters from Granada TV programming appear in the background, such as characters from Coronation Street, Emmerdale and Heartbeat.
+In 2001, some of these idents would have characters from ITV programming appear in the background, such as characters from Coronation Street, Emmerdale and Heartbeat.